NichAttGH/Experimental-Robotics-Laboratory/README.md

 <img src="./media/rosgraph_1.png" alt="rosgraph_1">

-The following sections decribes in more details each developed node.

 ### robot_logic.py ([source](./assignment_2/script/robot_logic.py))
 It interfaces with the `ROSPlan` framework to drive the rosbot to accomplish the task: